 I'm not sure exactly how Universal did everything, and the ride's designers have kept some of their tricks close to the vest.
 Thierry Coup, senior vice president of Universal Creative, did reveal that there are two Hogwarts Express trains which constantly shuttle guests back and forth between the two parks.
 Since there is a single track with a brief section of double track at the halfway point, the trains have to leave the stations at precisely the same time and travel at the same speed so that they can safely pass one another.

 Universal's cleverness extends beyond its creative prowess in designing the attraction.
 By making it an integral and compelling part of The Wizarding World, most guests would want to ride it to get the complete Potter experience.
 By making it an inter-park ride and requiring a two-park ticket to board it, Universal will surely help up-sell a lot more more customers to higher-priced passes, encourage multi-day visits, increase demand for its on-property hotels, and drive business at its CityWalk dining/shopping/entertainment district.
-The money-loving goblins must love the business strategy.
-Read more about the ride's likely impact in my editorial, Why the Hogwarts Express may change everything at Florida's theme parks.
+In fact the Hogwarts Express has played a pivotyal role in changing at Florida's theme park calculus.

 There are no thrill ride features as there are in Harry Potter and the Escape From Gringotts or Harry Potter and the Forbidden Journey, nor are there any animatronic characters like the impressive goblin tellers in the lobby of the Gringotts ride.
-But the Hogwarts Express is a grand-scale attraction that will delight both Potterphiles and more casual fans and immerse them to an impressive degree in The Wizarding World.
+But the Hogwarts Express is a grand-scale attraction and one of the 12 best rides at Universal Orlando.
+It will delight both Potterphiles and more casual fans and immerse them to an impressive degree in The Wizarding World.